-Alexandra Aceves is a Latinx freelance writer originally from Mexico City and currently based in Columbus, OH.
-She was the 2015 Honor winner of Lee & Low's New Visions Award for previously unpublished YA fiction writers whose work centers underrepresented minority characters; her debut novel is forthcoming from Lee & Low's Tu Books imprint in 2019.
-She consumes books, films, television series, podcasts, ice cream, and cheese at an alarming rate.
-She briefly worked as a professional dancer and still takes at least one ballet class a day.
-Her other interests include dismantling the patriarchy, traveling the world, and hanging out with her dog, Zelda (as in Princess or as in Fitzgerald depending on the context).
+Alexandra Aceves (she/her) is a Latinx writer and editor originally from Mexico City and currently based in Brooklyn.
+She was the 2015 Honor winner of Lee & Low's New Visions Award for previously unpublished YA fiction writers whose work centers underrepresented minority characters; her debut novel is forthcoming from Lee & Low's Tu Books imprint.
+In a past life she was a professional ballerina; these days she gets paid to read YA.
+She likes the wine and not the label.

+Janelle Monáe.
+Robyn.
+Tegan & Sara.
+Lucy Dacus.
 Still Processing.
-My Dad Wrote A Porno.
-St Vincent.
+The Anthropocene Reviewed.
 Connie Constance.
 Alabama Shakes.
 The National.
 Radiohead.

 Fleabag.
 Killing Eve.
 Vida.
 Mad Men.
 Stranger Things.
 Jeopardy.
 Star Wars.
 Arthouse horror movies, Jordan Peele-authored and otherwise.
 Dance movies.
 Foreign language films.
 Anything queer.